Screencast of the lecture (part 1 and part 2)

 ⏱ | words

-A standard optimization problem#
+A general optimization problem#

 Example